seashore001x/Rrumen/README.md

 ## Introduction

 **Rrumen** is a collection of R functions for rumen microbial data analysis.
 These functions are still under development and may not suitable for daily use.
+R environment and extra packages are required for running this functions

 - **summarySE**: Gives count, mean, standard deviation, standard error of the mean, and confidence interval (default 95%)
 - **gerrorbar**: Errorbar plotting using ggplot2 graphic system